Mastermind Federation & Node Charter

 Disciplined cells for building parallel institutions

 This charter turns ambitious intent into accountable execution.
-Pods are strategic design units, not discussion clubs.
+It is divided into the Federation Charter governing the network, and the Node Charter governing local group living and strategy.
+Nodes are strategic design units, not discussion clubs.

-A pod culture that favors execution over ego loops.
+A Node culture that favors execution over ego loops.

 Expansion over contraction Production over opinion Merit over status Alignment over ego Lawful resilience